williamlamjy/mTracker/docs/UserGuide.md

 Abort a current process.
 If you want to terminate the `add` or `edit` operation at any stage, enter `abort` and the operation will be terminated.

+**Note:**  `abort` is case-insensitive but must be entered without any additional characters.
+For example, `abort/` will be a invalid input.

 Aborting an Add Operation:

 **Example usage**